keptn/keptn.github.io/content/docs/concepts/usecases/quality_gates/index.md

 keywords: [keptn, use-cases]
 ---

-When developing an application, sooner or later you need to update an application or service in a production environment.
+> **Challenge:** When developing an application, sooner or later you need to update an application or service in a production environment.
 To conduct this in a controlled manner and without impacting end-user experience, the quality of the new service has to be ensured in an automated way.

-Keptn quality gates provide you a *declarative way* to define quality criteria of your service and Keptn will collect, evaluate and score those metrics to decide if a new version is allowed to be promoted to the next stage in your continuous delivery pipelines or if it has to be held back.
+Keptn quality gates provide you a *declarative way* to define quality criteria of your service and Keptn will collect, evaluate, and score those metrics to decide if a new version is allowed to be promoted to the next stage in your continuous delivery pipelines or if it has to be held back.

 ## Keptn Quality Gate Process